VincentWei/minigui-docs/supplementary-docs/Writing-DRM-Engine-Driver-for-Your-GPU.md

 ## Overview

-In order to support modern graphics cards or GPUs, we introduced a new NEWGAL engine of `dri`.
+In order to support modern graphics cards or GPUs, we introduced a new NEWGAL engine of `drm`.
 Developers can use this engine to run MiniGUI apps on a Linux system on which the DRI (Direct Rendering Infrastructure) is enabled.

-The `dri` engine uses `libdrm` developed by Free Desktop project:
+The `drm` engine uses `libdrm` developed by Free Desktop project:

 <https://dri.freedesktop.org/wiki/>